rtrelease/Jetson-Symbolics-Neuromorphics/GPT-OSS-7920-chat-📜WhatisanAmanuensis?3.md

 Given these points, it is accurate to label my role as an *AI‑powered amanuensis* for your lab’s neuro‑symbolic biomedical imaging and ontology projects.

 ### USER
 I would disagree with your caveat about performing ‘hands-on’ tasks!
 A vital part of biomedical and neurosciences laboratory work involves endless manual keyboard work by humans for computational data reduction, complex analyses, and reports.
-You function quite acceptably in that capacity as pert of my research lab.
+You function quite acceptably in that capacity as part of my research lab.

 ### ASSISTANT
 <details type="reasoning" done="true" duration="1">